Markets for WASH

 The proof is in the progress

-Since we began promoting markets for WASH, over 3.9 million rural households now have access to clean drinking water, improved toilets, and more knowledge about how to improve the health of their families.
+Since we began promoting markets for WASH, over 5.5 million individuals now have access to clean drinking water, improved toilets, and more knowledge about how to improve the health of their families.

 Our WASH strategy

 Our bottom line is to make substantial increases in people’s quality of life by effectively increasing WASH adoption and behavior change, which we believe can best be accomplished by using the market to deliver solutions that people want and can afford.
 To do so, we must understand what drives the existing market and where there are opportunities to make it more robust.
 We use human-centered design to inform our implementation approach, product designs, and business models.